2026-06-01

 Statistical computing

-We assume you know one and are conformtable using it… We are more comfortable in R, but can work with many other languages (but please no Fortran !)
+I assume you know one and are comfortable using it… I am more comfortable in R, but can work with many other languages (but please no Fortran !)

 Simple regression models